Post by Lake Shore Ryan on Jan 17, 2019 10:46:46 GMT -5

 Oh, there is another way you could look at this too: How does your supplier specify the magnet?
 You may want to implement a test that your supplier is already doing to make troubleshooting easier if you find magnets that don't meet your supplier's specifications.

-Ryan Oliver Product Manager, Sensors and Instruments Lake Shore Cryotronics
+Ryan Oliver Director of Product Management, Sensors and Instruments Lake Shore Cryotronics

 Post by Lake Shore Ryan on Jan 30, 2019 16:02:16 GMT -5